 Introductory course descriptions

-Note: The course names and credit hours listed below represent the curriculum breakdown for the on-campus format.
+Note: The course names listed below represent the curriculum breakdown for the on-campus format.
 Online students take the same curriculum, but do so with a modified structure and organization.
 Review the academic calendars for each format for added clarification on the courses available.

 Introduction to Financial Accounting teaches in depth the basics of financial accounting.
 Students focus on learning the critical “mechanics” of financial accounting — the methods that accountants use to translate events and transactions into balance sheets, income statements and statements of cash flow for use by the entity’s external stakeholders.
 NOTE: This course cannot be waived.